Fraser Valley / Fraser Valley Regional District

 Read more →Schools

 School District 33 (Chilliwack).
-The secondary picture splits meaningfully: Sardis Secondary (one of the largest secondaries in BC, the de-facto Sardis + Garrison Crossing catchment), G.W.
+The secondary picture splits meaningfully: Sardis Secondary (a large catchment secondary covering Sardis + Garrison Crossing), G.W.
 Graham Secondary (the program-of-choice middle-and-secondary on Eagle Drive, drawing strong academic + arts demand from across the city), Chilliwack Secondary in the downtown core, and Mt.
 Slesse Middle in Sardis feeding both Sardis and G.W.
 Graham.

 Catchments and program-of-choice eligibility are reviewed periodically and can change with new-school openings.
 Verify the current SD #33 attendance area for any specific Chilliwack address before paying a school-catchment premium.
 SD #33 is distinct from SD #34 (Abbotsford) and SD #75 (Mission).